You are in front of a blank page. Again. And you don’t know what to write about, which argument to research, or what impactful idea to develop.

 Flashcards have been a resourceful source of ideas for me for quite a long time now.
 Even if I do not use them daily anymore, I reserve time for at least one session of flashcards a week.

-If you enjoyed the article, and you want more, click on the button below!
+Did you enjoy the article, and want more creativity tips?
+Click on the button below!

 Article published originally on Curious.